Florida Community College offers many

 aid students must meet the following criteria:

-- Demonstrate financial need (not required for some loan programs).
+- Demonstrate financial need (may not be required for some loan and institutional programs).

-- Have a standard high school diploma, equivalency degree or ATB on
+- Have a standard high school diploma, equivalency degree or ATB (Ability to Benefit) on

 - Be enrolled in a college credit program or an eligible